shidhincr/backbone_todo/README.md

 backbone_todo
 =============

 A simple TODO manager application using BackboneJs.
-A kickstarter project for start learning `BackboneJs`.
+A kickstarter project for learning `BackboneJs`.

 Screenshot: